-All agencies, small and large, including the Council of the Inspectors General on Integrity and Efficiency (CIGIE), may nominate up to nine percent of their respective career SES and Senior Professional populations.
+Agencies of all sizes, including the Council of the Inspectors General on Integrity and Efficiency (CIGIE), may nominate up to nine percent of their respective career SES and Senior Professional populations.
 Agencies may consider a broad range of factors in exercising discretion to nominate executives for this award such as: budgetary limits, policy considerations, Congressional concerns, and any public affairs or suitability implications.
 Only one percent of SES and Senior Professionals may earn the honor of Distinguished Rank, and only five percent of SES and Senior Professionals may receive the honor of Meritorious Rank.
-The maximum number of award recipients in each category is determined by the percentages set forth in the statute; however, the final number of award recipients in each category has tended to be fewer than the maximum in recent years.
+The maximum number of award recipients in each category is determined by the percentages set forth in the statute; however, the final number of award recipients in each category has tended to be fewer than the maxima in recent years.

 NOMINATION PROCESS: The processes for nominating and evaluating nominees are stringent.
-Agencies determine an individual employee's eligibility for such a nomination based on a minimum of three years of serving in a career SES, SL, or ST appointment, and based on the agencies' assessments of their candidates, they nominate their top individuals who have made significant and lasting contributions to their agency and delivering mission critical solutions, providing excellent customer service, and being good stewards of taxpayers' dollars.
+Agencies determine an individual employee's eligibility for such a nomination based on a minimum of three years of serving in a career SES, SL, or ST appointment, and based on the agencies' assessments of their candidates, they nominate their top individuals who have made significant and lasting contributions to their agency and in support of the President's Management Agenda delivering mission critical solutions, providing excellent customer service, and being good stewards of taxpayers' dollars.
 In addition to delivering meaningful results, nominees must demonstrate the highest level of leadership competencies including, for members of the SES, leading change and leading people; or, for the SL/ST, their stature in their professional field.
 Extraordinary leaders tackle some of the most difficult organizational challenges as well as develop a strong and diverse workforce for the 21st century.

-The agency submits the nominations by completing 1) the one-page Nomination Template, 2) the one-page Biographical/Career Summary Template, and 3) the three-page Nomination Statement.
-The nominations are provided to OPM, electronically.
+The agency submits the nominations by completing 1) the one-page Nomination Template, 2) the onepage Biographical/Career Summary Template, and 3) the three-page Nomination Statement.
+The nominations are provided to OPM, in hard copy.
 The full nomination package is used throughout the remainder of the evaluation process.
 Specifically, the agencies address the following criteria in each nomination:

 - SES Nominees: 1.
 Program Results 2.
-Executive Leadership - SL/ST Nominees: 1.
+Executive Leadership - ► SL/ST Nominees: 1.
 Program Results 2.
-Stature in Professional Field agencies' missions.
-Nomination statements must be clear, organized, and well-written to make it easier for your nominee's achievements to receive the consideration they deserve.
+Stature in Professional Field

 Agencies are provided suggestions within this PRA Guidance regarding creating the nomination statements.
-The following Guidance highlights the fact that members of the review boards will not know the intricacies of each nominee's program responsibilities and may not be versed on
+The following Guidance highlights the fact that members of the review boards will not know the intricacies of each nominee's program responsibilities and may not be versed on agencies' missions.
+Nomination statements must be clear, organized, and well-written to make it easier for your nominee's achievements to receive the consideration they deserve.